adrdilauro/ruby_optimize/README.md

-To know more about RubyOptimize look at the [full documentation](https://github.com/adrdilauro/ruby_optimize/wiki/Full-documentation).

 # Features

 1. Set up an A/B test with a very **simple** and **descriptive code** (the gem consists of just three methods)